 Only I still had the memories of Oliver being killed.

-I couldn't think about it anymore as it was all so confusing, also I didn't have time to think.
-The pain in my heart was gone because Oliver was standing right next to me, looking at me and I could tell he was confused too.
+I couldn't think about it anymore as it was all so confusing.
+Also, I didn't have time to think.
+The pain in my heart was gone because Oliver was standing right next to me, looking at me and I could tell that he was confused, too.

-"Thank god you're alright!"
+"Thank God you're all right!"
 I just exhaled and threw myself into his arms.
 What else could I do, really?

 It surprised him, but he hugged me back.